Gimme Some Neck

-Gimme Some Neck is the third solo album by English musician Ronnie Wood, released in 1979.
+Gimme Some Neck is the third solo album by English musician Ron Wood, released in 1979.
 It was a minor hit and his best performance on the US charts to date, peaking at number 45 on Billboard during a 13-week chart run.
-The album artwork features illustrations drawn by Wood, with a self-portrait in the centre of the front side.
+The album artwork features illustrations drawn by Wood, with a self-portrait in the center of the front side.

 To tour the United States in support of the album, Wood formed the New Barbarians with musicians including Keith Richards, Ian McLagan and Bobby Keys, all of whom contributed to the recording.
 The Landover concert from this tour was recorded and released as Buried Alive: Live in Maryland in 2006.

+Critical reception

+Newsday wrote that "there is no first-rate rock and roll playing of any kind ... the songs are mostly bland filler."

 Track listing

-All tracks composed by Ronnie Wood; except where noted.
+All tracks composed by Ron Wood; except where noted.